rooharrigan/slack_webhooks_intro/README.md

 ## Workshop Steps: Easy Peasy Incoming Webhooks
 - Once you have your server up and running, modify the code you are given to learn more about sending notifications in Slack!

-Open <https://api.slack.com/incoming-webhooks|our incoming webhooks page> as a guide for completing the following tasks.
+- Open [our incoming webhooks page](https://api.slack.com/incoming-webhooks) as a guide for completing the following tasks.
 There are lots of in-line comments to guide you, but here they are in order:

 1. Set up the form and the server so that the form submits a post to the server's /submit route.

 2. Edit the route so the server can get the 'main-text' out of the request it is receiving.

 3. Add another text field to accept 'moar-text'.
 Make sure the server can parse this one too, and add it into the dictionary we are using to construct JSON.

 4. Add in a field and try sending a link!

 5. Try sending an emoji using the Slack notation, like `:tada:`, in one of your existing fields.